inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 1. Roger and Andreas will let us know when jupyter page for SSIs is up.
 1. Andreas created a new repository in GitHub for actual data from corpora, including the new Courier metadata file.
    - Ben downloaded a copy of this folder (in the INDUN folder) from GitHub to hard drive.
 Can look at this with a “edit csv” plug-in (from VSC marketplace).
    - We should gradually move data that’s now elsewhere in GitHub, Google drive, or on Open Science to this repository.
-(Right?)
+Right?
+      Answer: Not necessarily.
+GitHub is for code; data (and outputs, etc) should be stored elsewhere.

 1. Courier:
    - Fredrik will quality control the _Courier_ metadata file by checking (in particular) if the article titles and page numbers are correct on a random sample of issues.